FoxxMD/multi-scrobbler/docsite/docs/development/dev-common.md

 ## Architecture

 Multi-scrobbler is written entirely in [Typescript](https://www.typescriptlang.org/).
 It consists of a backend and frontend.

-The backend handles all Source/Client logic, mounts web server endpoints that listen for Auth callbacks and Source ingress using [expressjs](https://expressjs.com/), and  serves the frontend.
-The frontend is a standalone [Vitejs](https://vitejs.dev/) app that communicates via API to the backend in order to render the dashboard.
+The backend handles all Source/Client (Component) logic, mounts web server endpoints that listen for Auth callbacks and Source ingress using [expressjs](https://expressjs.com/), and serves the frontend.
+It creates and uses a sqlite database to persist Plays/Scrobbles, manage queue functionality, and keep track of lifecycle events for Plays/Scrobbles.

+The frontend is a standalone [Vitejs](https://vitejs.dev/) app that communicates via API to the backend.

 ## Project Setup

-Development requires [Node v18.19.1](https://nodejs.org/en) or higher is installed on your system.
+Development requires [Node v24.14.0](https://nodejs.org/en) or higher is installed on your system.

 :::tip